candiceliann/4thYearProject/Yolo/README.md

 To run the original model use `python yolo_video.py --input videos/overpass.mp4 --output output/overpass.avi --yolo yolo-coco` or whatever the video input name is and desired output name.

-### Accuracy Testing
+### Accuracy Testing of Updated Model
 The CrowdAI dataset used for testing can be found [here](https://github.com/udacity/self-driving-car/tree/master/annotations) (Dataset 1).
 This is to be added in the `images` folder.
-Then run `python yolo_acc.py --input images/object-detection-crowdai --output output_images --yolo yolo-coco`.
+Then run `python yolo_acc.py --input images/object-detection-crowdai --output output --yolo weights`.

 The Autti dataset used for testing can be found [here](https://github.com/udacity/self-driving-car/tree/master/annotations) (Dataset 2).
 This is to be added in the `images` folder.
-Then run `python yolo.py --input images/object-autti --output output_images --yolo yolo-coco`.
+Then run `python yolo.py --input images/object-autti --output output --yolo weights`.

 The BDD dataset used for testing can be found [here](https://bdd-data.berkeley.edu/index.html).
 This is to be added in the `images` folder.
-Then run `python yolo_bdd.py --input images/object-bdd --output output_images --yolo yolo-coco`.
+Then run `python yolo_bdd.py --input images/object-bdd --output output --yolo weights`.

 Accuracies when looking at only the 'car' labels: